26B/wp-scaffold/docs/registering-classes.md

 # Registering Classes in the MU-Plugin

-The MU-Plugin and the theme utilize a system to uniformly, auto-register classes that lie within their namespaces.
+The MU-Plugin and the themes utilize a system to uniformly, auto-register classes that lie within their namespaces.
 Whilst there are a few constraints, it eases the requirements for engineers to add their classes to multiple locations each time they add one to the system.

-To do this, it uses the [haydenpierce/class-finder](https://packagist.org/packages/haydenpierce/class-finder) package, which reads the `composer.json` file to help locate files that belong in certain namespaces.
+To learn more about this, check out the class within TenUpFramework that handles this: [`TenupFramework\ModuleInitialization`](https://github.com/10up/wp-framework/blob/trunk/src/ModuleInitialization.php).

 ## How do I define a class to be auto-registered?